Exponential periods and o-minimality: Conclusion

 This isomorphism lifts to an isomorphism of motives.
-Hence they have the same periods. \end{proof} \begin{rem}By \cref{naive_is_effective} all exponential periods are even realised as cohomological exponential periods of \emph{affine} log-pairs.
-This is not obvious from the purely motivic argument given above. \end{rem}
+Hence they have the same periods. \end{proof} \begin{rem} We proved an even stronger result in \cref{naive_is_effective}: all exponential periods are even realised as cohomological exponential periods of log-pairs with $X$ smooth and \emph{affine}. \end{rem}